Meridian Dashboard

 5. Navigate to http://hostname/opennms/dashboard1 to test your settings.
 You should be able to see a dashboard without logging in.

-There is no way to view another dashboard without closing the browser, or deleting the JSESSIONID cookie.
+Note that you cannot view another dashboard without closing your browser or deleting the JSESSIONID cookie.